NakedJSX/.github/profile/README.md

-# npx nakedJSX
+# NakedJSX

-NakedJSX is an open-source npx command for generating static websites from JSX.
+`npx nakedjsx` is an open-source npx command for generating static websites from JSX.
 The output is pure HTML and CSS - unless you choose to add your own JavaScript.

 Please visit [nakedjsx.org](https://nakedjsx.org) for more information.